 Admittedly, Amazon is perhaps less help to authors writing literary novels.
 Amazon is entirely a commercial company and literary quality is irrelevant to them.
 If something sells, then it’s good.
 If it doesn’t sell, then it’s bad.
 But if you’re producing “art for art’s sake”, can you logically complain about Amazon being less high-minded?

 I’m not sure there’s any weight at all in the argument that Amazon is bad for authors.
 Bad for bookshops, definitely.
 Bad for commercial publishers, sure.
 But, it’s probably good for authors.

 Alternatives to Amazon: Local Bookshops

-The advantage of local bookshops is that they’re nice places, where you can browse real books.
+The advantage of local bookshops is that they’re nice places, where you can browse actual books.
 They also often have literary events, reading groups, storytelling and author signings, none of which Amazon offer.
 Nowadays many of them have a café too, where you can relax and read your book or meet friends.

 And again, inevitably, a local bookshop can’t hold anything like the stock that Amazon does, although they can order any commercially published book that’s still in print for the following day, so it’s not that different, really.

 In the end, if you want your local bookshop to survive, you are going to have to use it, even if it is a bit more expensive.